timkpaine/timkpaine/index.md

 # Advising
 I advise several startups in data analytics, data visualization, and finance/trading.
-Please contact if interested in my services

 # Tutoring
 Please see my [tutoring](./tutoring) page for more information.